 - SSH session live screen sharing with team members.
 Members can join and leave the session at will.

-- Easily rotate CA certificates, and ofcourse, host and user certificates when a security compromise is detected.
+- Easily rotate CA certificates, host and user certificates when a security compromise is detected.

 - Role Based Access Control (RBAC) to configure policies that decide who can access what resources in an organization.